galaxyproject/iwc/workflows/sars-cov-2-variant-calling/sars-cov-2-pe-illumina-artic-variant-calling/README.md

-COVID-19: variation analysis on ARTIC PE data
+COVID-19: variation analysis on ARTIC Paired End data
 ---------------------------------------------

 The workflow for Illumina-sequenced ampliconic data builds on the RNASeq workflow